opentap/OpenTap.Python/Documentation/TAP Python Help/Readme.md

 # Welcome
 Python is a popular programming language for test and automation.
-The OpenTAP Python plugin makes it possible to use Python and Keysight Test Automation together.
+The OpenTAP Python plugin makes it possible to use Python to program plugins for OpenTAP.

 With the Python plugin you can: